s4rvessh04/COVID-19_Status/README.md

 # COVID-19_Status
-This is project which shows the COVID-19 situation in India.
+This project shows the COVID-19 situation in India.